-In this symposium, speakers will discuss specific examples from two states with boundary spanning organizations created specifically to enable scientists and engineers to advise state policy makers over time – California and Washington.
-Presenters from the California Council on Science & Technology will discuss the policy impacts of its peer reviewed report on hydraulic fracturing stimulations in the oil and gas industry (2015), as well as ongoing collaborations between scientists and policy makers based on the report findings.
+In this session, speakers will discuss specific examples from two states with boundary spanning organizations created specifically to enable scientists and engineers to advise state policymakers over time—California and Washington.
+Presenters from the California Council on Science and Technology will discuss the policy impacts of its peer reviewed report on hydraulic fracturing stimulations in the oil and gas industry (2015), as well as ongoing collaborations between scientists and policymakers based on the report findings.
 Presenters from the Washington State Academy of Sciences will discuss its evaluation of a newly created state agency’s (Puget Sound Partnership (PSP)) system of indicators of ecosystem condition, and human health and well-being within and around the Puget Sound, as well as ongoing interactions to advise and recommend how PSP might most effectively continue the process of refining and selecting indicators.
 Both sets of presentations will include brief descriptions of how the organizations were created to provide scientific and technical advice to state policymakers.

 - Sarah Brady, Deputy Director, California Council on Science and Technology

 - Jane Long, Senior Fellow, California Council on Science and Technology

 - Donna Gerardi Riordan, Executive Director, Washington State Academy of Sciences